black/Lunar/README.md

 # Lunar
-An image view for desktop
+An image viewer for desktop

 # To Run
 open command prompt / cmd and type